 The Gabriela Mistral Latin American School was founded on October 9, 1987 by a group of parents and teachers who sought to maintain and promote the Spanish language and culture among their children.
 At that meeting they decided that the school should be primarily focused on Latin America and bear the name of Gabriela Mistral, an elementary school teacher and recipient of the 1945 Nobel Prize in Literature.

-During the last 27 years, the school has grown and changed, but still firmly believes that the ability to communicate in other languages is essential in today’s society.
+For over 30 years, the school has grown and changed, but still firmly believes that the ability to communicate in other languages is essential in today’s society.
 Not only does learning another language contribute to intercultural exchanges, but it also helps people build bridges of mutual understanding.
 Furthermore, it promotes activities such as travel and business.

 The school counts on an energetic group of dedicated teachers that make each lesson a masterpiece.
 Their aim is excellence in teaching Spanish.
 That is just one of the reasons why, at our School, learning Spanish is fun!